Network > Flow Log > Overview

 Main Features

-• The Flow Log service examines the headers of all packets going to and from a network interface (currently only the instance's network interface is available).
+• The flow log service examines the headers of all packets going to and from a network interface.
+Currently, it only provides functionality for an instance's network interface and transit hub attachments.

-• However, headers are inspected and statistics are provided only if the L2 type is Ethernet, the L3 type is IPv4, and the L4 type is TCP/UDP/ICMP.
+• However, headers are inspected and statistics are provided only if the L2 type is Ethernet, L3 type is IPv4, and L4 type is TCP/UDP/ICMP.
 Inspected packets are aggregated based on 5-tuples.

 • Currently, the Flow Log service utilizes Object Storage as its storage.
 At each collection interval you set, a file is created in Object Storage (OBS), which you can download to see the actual statistics.